 The Royal Mile

-As one of Edinburghโs most popular tourist streets you need to be up early (or very late) if you want to get a shot of the Mile clear of people!
-Itโs however also a good spot if you want to do some street photography, particularly during the Festival in August.
-Itโs pretty much impossible to miss the Mile when visiting Edinburgh and youโre bound to walk down at least some of the Mile while visiting some of the other spots included on this list.
+The Royal Mile is also a good spot if you want to do some street photography, particularly during the Edinburgh Festival in August.
+It’s pretty much impossible to miss the Royal Mile when visiting Edinburgh and you’re bound to walk down at least some of the Roya Mile while visiting some of the other spots included on this list.

 The Old Town Closes

-Honorable Mentions
+Honourable Mentions

-- Newhaven โ Nice harbour and a lighthouse, great spot for sunsets in the summer in particular!
+- Newhaven – Nice harbour and a lighthouse, great spot for sunsets in the summer in particular!

-- Cramond Island โ An island just outside of the city to the west, with some old wartime structures on it.
-There is a causeway that allows you to walk over at low tideโฆ just donโt get stuck!
+- Cramond Island – An island just outside of the city to the west, with some old wartime structures on it.
+There is a causeway that allows you to walk over at low tide… just don’t get stuck!
 Remember to check the tide times if you’re going to visit!

 Hi Tom,